oeloeloel/forked/app/story.md

 [Contents](#contents)

 ## Story Chunks {#story_chunk}
 In Forked, stories are divided into chunks.
-Chunks are sections of the story that contain related text and which the player can navigate between.
+Chunks are sections of the story that the player can navigate between.

 Everything you see on the screen now is one chunk of the story.
 When you click on one of the buttons below, you'll be taken to another chunk.